Frequently Asked Questions

 How does the Royal Air Force contribute to Joint (or coalition) Air Operations?

 Recent deployments have seen RAF aircraft working alongside those of allied nations and this is likely to remain the case for the future.
 Aircraft such as the Tornado GR4A and its low-level reconnaissance ability can contribute a unique and highly specialized capability to an air campaign.
-Our Tristar and VC10 tankers also deployed to Afghanistan to provide aerial refuelling for US Navy aircraft even though no RAF combat aircraft were used.
+Our Tristar and VC10 tankers also deployed to Afghanistan and Libya to provide aerial refuelling for coalition aircraft.

 What is the RAF Motto?